 RASC/a program, “Scratchpad” forums, trips to on-site seminars, digs and more

 RASC/a (derived from the Spanish vernacular for “scratch”) stands for “Rhetorics of Art, Space, and Culture” and marks a new curricular initiative in graduate studies launched in 2011.
 The department chose the unusual name to underline the commitment to shaping a small and innovative graduate program with close mentorship, rather than just another art history Ph.D.
-The program builds upon the strengths of the faculty and area resources, with particular emphasis on historical and new media, visual technologies, architecture and the city, race and gender, and a transnational, transatlantic approach of the arts of Latin America, Iberia and the Americas.
-Among the RASC/a laboratories created outside the traditional classroom are “Scratchpad,” an engaging monthly forum where faculty and graduate students share works in progress, and site-seminars, eight- to ten-day trips attached to semester-long art history seminars for on-site work with local curators and scholars, to sites such as Venice and Madrid.
+The program builds upon the strengths of the faculty and area resources, with particular emphasis on historical and new media, visual technologies, architecture and the city, race and gender, and a transregional and transnational approach to the arts of the Americas, Europe and the Ancient world.
+Among the RASC/a laboratories created outside the traditional classroom are “Scratchpad,” an informal recurring forum where faculty and graduate students share works in progress, and site-seminars, eight- to ten-day trips attached to semester-long art history seminars for on-site work with local curators and scholars, to sites such as Venice and Madrid.

 The RASC/a principle of thinking beyond familiar patterns (intellectual “scratching”) extends into the undergraduate curriculum as well, in ways that are tied to art history’s internships, community engagement projects and curriculum.

 Each summer, undergraduate students are offered the opportunity to participate in the excavation of an Etruscan settlement in Tuscany directed by Professor Gregory Warden, who taught art history at SMU for three decades.
 Recent summer work has unearthed amazing new discoveries and artifacts.
 Learn more about the Poggio Colla excavation.